-- 1. Set and strike shall be accomplished with the house curtain closed unless architectural necessity dictates otherwise. - In order to avoid false starts on the clocks, the company crew, the director and the site crew members are the only participants allowed to set and strike in front of the house curtain. - Setting or striking in front of the house curtain by a costumed cast member shall constitute an ethical violation and be reported to the appropriate executive committee.
-(See 2. below for an exception.) - Props or scenery may be set or struck by a costumed cast member with the house curtain open during the 60 seconds prior to the beginning of the performance.
+- Set and strike may be accomplished with a closed or open curtain.
+The Director shall declare that choice during the official rehearsal period.
+The Contest Manager may rule that either one of these setups may endanger the cast, crew or audicene.
+The Contest Mnager's decision is final. - 2.
+For junior high, we strongly suggest that high school students or adults be available backstage to facilitate the safe movement and placement of the larger and heavier unit set pieces. - In order to avoid false starts on the clocks, the company crew, the director and the site crew members are the only participants allowed to set and strike in front of the house curtain. - Props or scenery may be set or struck by a costumed cast member with the house curtain open during the 60 seconds prior to the beginning of the performance.
 It shall be accomplished in a blueout.
 A blackout is not considered safe. - A minimal amount of glow tape may be used on the floor and properties belonging to the performing company.
-It shall be set and struck during the seven-minute set and strike periods. - 2.
-Set and strike may be accomplished in view of the audience when architectural necessity dictates.
-Directorial desire shall not be accepted as sufficient justification for setting or striking with the house curtain open. - In such instances, the set and strike shall be accomplished with work lights and house lights on. - Choreographed or staged "setups" or "pre-shows" shall be considered a part of the action of the play.
+It shall be set and struck during the seven-minute set and strike periods. - When set and strike happen with an open curtain the set and strike shall be accomplished with work lights and house lights on. - Choreographed or staged "setups" or "pre-shows" shall be considered a part of the action of the play.
 The Contest Manager will instruct you to stop.
 If you fail to do so, the clocks will start on the performance time.
 If in doubt, check with the State Office. - The adjudicator(s) do not have to be removed from the house. - 3.
 You may do an audible sound check by using the pre-recorded "Sound Check mp3" available on the UIL website under "Resources and Forms."
 This rule may be waived when technical problems or other valid circumstances require testing the house or company system.
 Official timers should be warned.
 The Contest Manager is the final authority concerning sound issues at the contest site. - 4.
-Lighting fixtures under company control may be focused and checked during the set period with the curtain closed.
-Lights set in front of the curtain should be focused and clearly marked during rehearsal but may be checked during the set period. - This rule may be waived when technical problems or other valid circumstances require testing the house or company lighting with the curtain open.
-It should be done with work lights and house lights on.
-Official timers should be warned.
-The Contest Manager is the final authority concerning light issues at the contest site.

-- 5. An official timekeeper backstage shall give the company audible warnings at one minute intervals beginning at five minutes through "1 minute." (i.e. "5 minutes remaining.")
+Lighting fixtures under company control may be focused and checked during the set period - 5.
+An official timekeeper backstage shall give the company audible warnings at one minute intervals beginning at five minutes through "1 minute." (i.e. "5 minutes remaining.")
+A warning will also be given at 30 seconds and 15v seconds remaining.
 The company should acknowledge receiving the warning. (i.e. "Thank you.") - 6.
 The director or director's designee shall walk up to the stage manager or Contest Manager and clearly and decisively declare when the official set up or strike is completed by stating "We are finished."
 The company shall stop all activity at that moment. - 7.
 The time it takes to go back to a designated spot or behind "magic lines" shall not be timed. - 8.
 Directors shall depart during the set period or during the 60 seconds allowed.
+You shall

-You shall not return backstage until after the end of the performance or as directed by the Contest Manager. - 9.
-Strike shall commence when the company is told to start by the Contest Manager or local stage manager. - 10.
-Actors should remove all costumes and, as much as possible, all make-up before going into the theatre, lobby or other public areas.
+- not return backstage until after the end of the performance or as directed by the Contest Manager. - 9.
+Strike shall commence when the company is told to start by the Contest Manager or local stage manager. - Actors should remove all costumes and, as much as possible, all make-up before going into the theatre, lobby or other public areas.
 This includes contemporary clothing used as costumes.